dnsimple/dnsimple-support/content/articles/integrated-dns-providers.md

 ## Supported Integrated DNS Providers {#supported-integrated-dns-providers}

-To manage [integrated zones](/articles/managing-integrated-zones) from DNSimple, you first have to link an Integrated DNS Provider to your DNSimple account.
+To manage [integrated zones](/articles/managing-integrated-zones) from DNSimple, you first have to connect an Integrated DNS Provider to your DNSimple account.

 DNSimple supports zone integration with the providers listed below.